OpenSDN-io/docs/tungsten-fabric-operator/opensdn-operator-with-openshift-4.rst

     * *manifests/* directory stores all YAML manifests that will be aplied on cluster installation
     * *openshift/* directory stores all ignition configs for CoreOS boot process

-Install Tungsten Fabric Manifests and Configs
+Install OpenSDN Manifests and Configs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use script from TF Openshift to automatically apply all manifests and configs into install directory.
+Use script from OpenSDN Openshift to automatically apply all manifests and configs into install directory.
-`TF manifests and configs install script <https://github.com/tungstenfabric/tf-openshift/blob/master/scripts/apply_install_manifests.sh>`__
+`OpenSDN manifests and configs install script <https://github.com/opensdn-io/tf-openshift/blob/master/scripts/apply_install_manifests.sh>`__

 Modify Manifests if Neccessary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~